lalalune/characterfile/README.md

 # tweets2character

-Convert your twitter archive into a .character file which you can use with Ruby agent or other LLM agents.
+Convert your twitter archive into a .character file which you can use with [Eliza](https://github.com/lalalune/eliza) or other LLM agents.

 First, download your Twitter archive here: https://help.x.com/en/managing-your-account/how-to-download-your-x-archive